Cathyhjj/crispy2/_posts/2017-06-04-running-your-first-simulation.md

 ![]({{ site.url }}/img/tutorial/crop_17.png)

 **2.** Quanty is written in LUA language.
 And Crispy is able to generate Quanty input file.
-This is useful to modify some scripts for more specific calculations including the terms which aren't included in the interface.
+This is useful to modify some scripts for more specific calculations adding the Halmitonian terms which aren't implemented in the interface.

 ![]({{ site.url }}/img/tutorial/crop_11.png)